 Adding some wall paintings or décor of some sorts could improve the warmness of the bedrooms.

 Have you ever stayed at a Rorbu cabin in Norway?
-Is it on your list of Sweet Dreams accommodation to go to?
+Is it on your list of Sweet Dreams accommodations to go to?

 Looking for a breath-taking hike?
 Carros de Foc is one of the most stunning multi-day hikes in Europe.
 The route is located in the national park of Aigüestortes i Estany de Sant Maurici, in the Catalan Pyrenees, only a 3 hour drive from Barcelona.